Narrator: Rebecca Lowman, Sunil Malhotra

 Bono met his wife in high school, Park says.

 So did Jerry Lee Lewis, Eleanor answers.

 Shallow, confused, then dead.

 You should be.

-I’ve been meaning to read this book for months because I’m a fan of Attachments, and am attracted to the 80s as a book setting, as well as alternative music.
+I’ve been meaning to read Eleanor & Park for months because I’m a fan of Rainbow Rowell’s first book Attachments, and am attracted to the 80s as a book setting, as well as alternative music.
 But I’m glad I waited to experience the book as an audiobook.
 Since the book shares Eleanor and Park’s stories in alternating chapters it’s a treat to hear two different narrators bring their story to life.

 The book is primarily about the relationship between Eleanor & Park, two teens that feel like outsiders.
 Eleanor is the new girl who wears all the wrong clothes, and stands out with her large frame and red hair.
 She’s bullied and called Big Red.
 Park is half-Korean and isn’t new in town but feels isolated because of his musical taste.
 In 1986 there was a divide between the Top40 and alternative scenes and Park’s tastes were ahead of the curve in Omaha.
 The pair end up next to each other on the school bus and slowly form a connection over music and comic books that develops over time.

 The 80s decade is an interesting YA book setting for many reasons, but stands out for the lack of technology & the explosion of post-punk.
 There were no cell phones for Eleanor and Park to text (not that Eleanor could even afford a cell phone) and music was not that accessible either.
 It was the time of mix tapes, and I could definitely relate to Eleanor falling in love with the music mixes Park made her, listening to the same songs over and over.
 And it’s so satisfying for Park to have someone to share his interests with, finally.